The model of quark

 mass-energy of massless gluons and the matter would become merely a

 manifestation of the field.
-Anyway the expected strong interaction of gluons
+Anyway the expected strong

-among themselves is nothing but ultimate absolutization of de Broglie’s idea,
+interaction of gluons among themselves is nothing but ultimate absolutization

-according to which the wave–particle duality of particles is performed.
-With
+of de Broglie’s idea, according to which the wave–particle duality of particles

-have the properties of corpuscles as matter particles, but they do not carry an
+and thus they have the properties of corpuscles as matter particles, but they

-electrical charge, they are involved in electromagnetic and gravitational
+do not carry an electrical charge, they are involved in electromagnetic and

-properties to particles, is viewed with suspicion and skepticism.
+their properties to particles, is viewed with suspicion and skepticism.

 Quite unusual is the hypothesis